Headclass/3DEngine-Python/README.md

 Use JL keys to controll the yaw.

-Use UO keys to control the roll
+Use UO keys to control the roll.

-# Other controls
+# Other controls.
 Use P key to switch between the projection matrices (small angle, wide angle, ortographic)

 Use B key to switch between line mode and triangle mode.

+Use H key to display the view matrix.

+Use C key to turn the rotation of the house on/off.

 Use T key to exit.
 # Dependencies